 Have you been told again and again that you are too sensitive, too emotional, too intense, leaving you feeling like there is something wrong with you?

-According to Elaine Aron, author of The Highly Sensitive Person:
+According to Dr. Elaine Aron, author of The Highly Sensitive Person, about 20-25% of the population is highly sensitive.

-In fact, the HSP personality is found not only among human beings, but also across other species, from fruit flies to dogs and cats to primates.
-In many instances, HSPs serve as advisors to those who do not have the highly sensitive trait, because insightful leaders value their awareness of subtleties and deep feeling and thinking nature.
-HSPs notice details that non-HSPs do not.
-For example, they may walk into a room and simply know how others are feeling or what can be done to make them more comfortable.
+This trait is present not only in humans but across various species, from fruit flies to dogs, cats, and primates.
+Often, HSPs serve as advisors to those without the trait, as insightful leaders value their keen awareness of subtleties and their deep, thoughtful nature.
+HSPs notice details that others might overlook.
+For instance, they may enter a room and instinctively sense how others are feeling or what adjustments could make the environment more comfortable.

 Some cultures value the trait, respecting those who are empathic, intuitive and deep thinkers.
-Because they feel so deeply, Highly Sensitive Persons tend to be compassionate, caring and insightful.
-They are often fighters for justice.
-They are typically conscientious and pay attention to details.
-HSPs notice subtleties of fragrances, colors, sounds and have a beautifully rich and deep inner life.
+Highly Sensitive Persons tend to be compassionate, caring, and insightful, frequently advocating for justice.
+They are usually conscientious and attentive to details, noticing subtleties in fragrances, colors, and sounds, and possessing a rich, deep inner life.

 HSP therapy can help you learn to honor and take care of yourself so that your uniqueness can shine through.
-High sensitivity is a little like a Stradivarius violin – finely tuned, with exquisite sound, and requiring gentle care and protection.
-And Stradivarius violins are valued at millions of dollars!
+High sensitivity is comparable to a Stradivarius violin, which are finely tuned instruments, producing exquisite sound, and requiring gentle care and protection, worth millions of dollars.
+And just like Stradivarius violins, your sensitivity is incredibly valuable!

-I know that care and protection can be really difficult when you haven’t learned how to do that!
-It’s sort of like expecting a child to be able to tie her shoes without ever showing her how it’s done.
+I understand that this care and protection can be difficult to achieve without guidance, much like expecting a child to tie her shoes without ever being shown how.

 I know it can be difficult to begin to open up about the impact of your highly sensitive person trait, especially after being expected to simply be something different for so long.
 That’s why my approach to therapy is gentle, following your pace.

-Then, we’ll begin to unpack tools and skills, self care exercises and more to help you begin to feel better quickly.
-Once you’ve gained an understanding of your sensitivity and have tools to take care of yourself in most situations, we can dive deeper to uncover the gifts of your trait – in all parts of your life, from relationships, to work, to creative expression, and more – allowing you to find the deep fulfillment and sense of purpose that leaves you flourishing.
+Next, we’ll introduce tools and skills, self-care exercises, and more to help you start feeling better quickly.
+Once you have a solid understanding of your sensitivity and tools to manage it in most situations, we can explore the gifts of your trait in all areas of your life – relationships, work, creative expression, and more – allowing you to find deep fulfillment and purpose.

-Often, people who are highly sensitive are also carrying trauma with them, so therapy may utilize Eye Movement Desensitization and Reprocessing (EMDR), hypnotherapy, somatic mindfulness techniques, or creative therapies to support the healing process.
-All of these approaches can help you uncover the stuck spots and begin to appreciate all parts of yourself, helping you feel free to be fully you.
+Often, highly sensitive individuals carry trauma with them, so therapy may include Eye Movement Desensitization and Reprocessing (EMDR), hypnotherapy, somatic mindfulness techniques, or creative therapies to support healing.
+These approaches can help you uncover and address the stuck spots, enabling you to appreciate all parts of yourself and feel free to be fully you.

 You believe HSP Therapy can help, but you still have questions…

-Your frustration makes good sense and your willingness to keep trying is courageous.
-Many of my clients initially want to “fix” what they believe is wrong with them until they realize that they are not broken.
-They simply need tools to fully be who they are, so they can understand their highly sensitive trait as the gift that it can be.
+Your frustration is understandable, and your persistence is commendable.
+Many of my clients initially want to “fix” what they perceive as wrong with them until they realize they are not broken.
+They need tools to fully embrace who they are and understand their highly sensitive trait as the gift it can be.

-Together, we can work on the challenges that get in your way, building on the foundation you’ve already constructed.
-I have had many clients over the years who have felt frustrated and invisible, too.
-By truly connecting with an HSP therapist and building an extended support system, you too can design and create a wonderful, fulfilling life.
+The journey can be challenging and may seem long.
+However, with every step you take, gaining new tools and understanding, you can find your moment to shine.
+Together, we can work through the challenges that hinder you, building on the foundation you’ve already created.
+I have had many clients who felt frustrated and invisible.
+By connecting with an HSP therapist and building an extended support system, you too can design and create a wonderful, fulfilling life.

 I am already feeling so overwhelmed and drained.
 How will I ever be able to find time and energy for HSP therapy, too?

-This concern is so understandable.
-Though you likely want to eliminate activities from your life, you are worth this investment in yourself.
-You deserve to have a fulfilling, meaningful life that you choose.
-Setting aside time now for HSP counseling can help you begin to fill the rest of your life with the experiences and relationships you dream of.
-Like many of my clients, I believe that by using the tools you’ll learn and the new focus on what’s important to you through therapy, you’ll begin to have more free time in your life, feeling less overwhelmed and drained.
+This concern is valid.
+While you may want to eliminate activities from your life, investing in yourself is crucial.
+You deserve a fulfilling, meaningful life that you choose.
+Setting aside time now for HSP counseling can help you fill the rest of your life with the experiences and relationships you dream of.
+Like many of my clients, by using the tools you’ll learn and focusing on what’s important to you through therapy, you’ll begin to have more free time, feeling less overwhelmed and drained.

 How do I know if you are the therapist for me?

-Because you will share deep, personal information in your sessions, a therapist you feel comfortable with is key to successfully meeting your goals.
-So I encourage you to utilize a complimentary 15-minute telephone consultation to ask me questions and explore whether I feel like the right fit for you.
+This is an important question!
+Finding an HSP therapist who feels like a good match is crucial.
+You may have tried therapy before and felt that you didn’t gain as much from it as you could have, or that your therapist wasn’t the right fit.
+You can learn some about a therapist by reading their website, but choosing a therapist is a significant decision.
+Because you will share deep, personal information in your sessions, feeling comfortable with your therapist is key to successfully meeting your goals.
+I encourage you to utilize a complimentary 15-minute telephone consultation to ask me questions and explore whether I feel like the right fit for you.

 You can find relief and learn to appreciate your high sensitivity!